zodb/relstorage/README.txt

-Specify these options in zope.conf, as parameters for the ``relstorage.storage.RelStorage`` constructor, or as attributes of a ``relstorage.storage.Options`` instance.
+Specify these options in zope.conf, as parameters for the ``relstorage.storage.RelStorage`` constructor, or as attributes of a ``relstorage.options.Options`` instance.
 In the latter two cases, use underscores instead of dashes in the option names.

 ``name``